solvi-ab/py-utm-zone/README.md

 # utm-zone

-Find the UTM zone for your GeoJSON.
+Find the UTM zone for your GeoJSON or your WGS84 coordinates.

-Provided a GeoJSON object (with coordinates using WGS84), calculate the Proj.4 definition or EPSG code for a suitable UTM zone for this geometry.
+Provided a GeoJSON object or a set of coordinates (with coordinates using WGS84), calculate the Proj.4 definition or EPSG code for a suitable UTM zone for this geometry.
 This will only work if the geometry has limited geographic size, so that it can fit into a single UTM zone.

 Note that this module does not do any reprojection of coordinates, you might want to look at [pyproj](https://pypi.org/project/pyproj/) for that.